Company Logo

 Children and youth who meet one of the following criteria are eligible for Jordan’s Principle services:

-• Registered or eligible to be registered as a Status First Nations person under the Indian Act
+• Registered or eligible to be registered as a Status First Nations person under The Indian Act

-• Has one parent or guardian who is registered or eligible to be registered as a Status First Nations person under the Indian Act
+• Has one parent or guardian who is registered or eligible to be registered as a Status First Nations person under The Indian Act

 • Recognized by their Nation for the purposes of Jordan’s Principle